1. General accounting conventions

 3. Valuation and amortisation of securities

 Income and expenses are recognised in the period in which they are earned or incurred.
 Realised income and expenses are entered in the profit and loss account.
-The difference between the acquisition price and nominal value of securities is entered as income or expense over the maturity of the security.
-Gains and losses related to securities price movements are calculated on the basis of the average cost method.
+The difference between the acquisition price and nominal value of debt securities is entered as income or expense over the maturity of the security.
+Gains and losses related to movements in the prices of debt securities are calculated on the basis of the average cost method.

 Unrealised gains are recorded in revaluation accounts.
 Unrealised losses are taken to the profit and loss account if they exceed previous corresponding unrealised revaluation gains registered in the revaluation accounts.
 Unrealised losses taken to the profit and loss account are not reversed against any future unrealised gains in subsequent years.
 Both euro-denominated and foreign currency-denominated securities are valued on a security-by-security basis.
 If unrealised losses are entered in the profit and loss account in respect of a security or a currency, the average price of the security or the net average rate of the currency is adjusted correspondingly before the beginning of the next financial year.